Quick & Easy Chicken with Green Bean Stir Fry Recipe

 One of the most requested recipes by Nut Free Wok readers’ request are allergy aware stir fry recipes.
 There are so many permutations of meat/tofu/fish plus vegetables plus sauce, I could write a cookbook someday.
 But for now, it is important to point out that the correct way to make a stir fry usually has the following basic sequential steps:

 • Prep your ingredients and set aside.
 Wash and chop vegetables, cut dense pieces like carrots small and thin so they cook quickly.
-Quick cooking vegetables can be cut slightly larger (for example chop a baby bok choy into 3 pieces) and added into a stir fry at a later time.
+Quick cooking vegetables can be cut slightly larger and added into a stir fry at a later time.

 • Heat up a wok or large pan and when it’s hot enough to make a drop of water sizzle, add oil, and swirl to coat.